Imbernoulli/Learn2Design-2026/README.md

 ## Contact

 Whenever possible, we recommend communicating with the organizers via GitHub issues so that other participants with similar questions can also see the solutions.
-If your question cannot be discussed publicly, please contact [Jonathan](mailto:jonathan@feyer.ai), [Priya](mailto:shanmugapriya.kanagasabapathi@uni-tuebingen.de), [Soham](mailto:soham.basu@uni-tuebingen.de), or [Mario](mailto:mario.krenn@uni-tuebingen.de).
+If your question cannot be discussed publicly, please contact [Jonathan](mailto:jonathan@feyer.ai), [Laurin](laurin.sefa@student.uni-tuebingen.de), [Priya](mailto:shanmugapriya.kanagasabapathi@uni-tuebingen.de), [Soham](mailto:soham.basu@uni-tuebingen.de), or [Mario](mailto:mario.krenn@uni-tuebingen.de).

 ## Resources